 - Backup and restore of encrypted VMs is supported only for Resource Manager deployed virtual machines.
 It is not supported for Classic virtual machines.

-- It is supported for both Windows and Linux virtual machines using Azure Disk Encryption, which leverages the industry standard BitLocker feature of Windows and DM-Crypt feature of Linux to provide encryption of disks.
+- It is supported for both Windows and Linux virtual machines using Azure Disk Encryption, which uses the industry standard BitLocker feature of Windows and DM-Crypt feature of Linux to provide encryption of disks.

 - Virtual machine has been encrypted using Azure Disk Encryption.
-It should be encrypted using BitLocker Encryption Key and Key Encryption Key both.

 - Recovery services vault has been created and storage replication set using steps mentioned in the article Prepare your environment for backup.